What is the Risk-Free Rate of Return?

 - Rental Rate:- It is the real return over the investment period for lending the funds.

-While calculating the cost of equity using CAPM, a Risk-free rate is used, which influences a business weighted average cost of capital.
-Calculation of cost of capital takes place by using the Capital Asset Pricing Model (CAPM).
+While calculating the cost of equity using CAPM, a Risk-free rate is used, influencing a business weighted average price of capital.
+Calculation of the capital cost takes place using the Capital Asset Pricing Model (CAPM).

 CAPM describes the relationship between systematic risk and expected return.
 It determines the fairest price for the investment based on risk, potential returns & other factors.